-Patients should be placed on a standard choiesterol-lowering dirit (at least equivalent to the Adult Treatment Panel III (ATP III) TLC diet] before receiving LIPITOR, and should continue on this diet during treatment with LIPITOR.
-It appropriate, a program of weight control and physical exercise should be implemented.
+Patients should be placed on a standard cholesterol lowering diet fat least equivalent to the Adult Treatment Panel III (ATP III) TLC diet) before receiving LIPITOR, and should continue on this diet during treatment with LIPITOR.
+If appropriate, a program of weight control and physical exercise should be implemented.

-Primary Hypercholesterolemia and Combined (Mixed) Dystroidemia, Including Familial Combined Hyperlipidemia
+Primary Hypercholesterolemia and Combined (Mixed) Dystlpidemia, Including Familial Combined Hyperlipidemia

-The recommended starting does of LIPTOR is 10 or 20 mg once daily.
-Patients who require a large reduction in LDE-C (more than 45%) may be started at 40 mg once daily.
-The dosage range of LIPTOR is 10 to 80 mg once daily.
-Doses can be given at any time of the day, with or without food, and should preferably be given intervening.
-Doses should be ipdividualized according to the level of risk; the baseline LDL-C and/or TG levels: the desired LDL-C and/or TG levels.
-TC/HDL-C target (see the Detection and Management of Hypercholesterolemia, Working Group on Hypercholesterolemia and other Dysliptidemias [Canada] and/or the US National Cholesterol Education Program [NCEP Adult Treatment Papel III]; the goal of therapy and the patient's response.
+The recommended starting dose of LPPTOR is 10 or 20 mg once daily.
+Patients who require a large reduction in LDL-C (more than 45% new the started at 40 mg once daily.
+The dosege range of LPPTOR is 10 to 80 mg once daily.
+Doses can be given at any time of the day, with or without book, and should preferably be given in the evening.
+Doses should be individualized according to the level of risk; the baseline LDL-C and/or 10 levels; the destinet LDL-C and/or 16 levels.
+TC/HDL-C target (see fine Detection and Management of Hypercholesterolemia, Working Group on Hypercholesterolemia and other Dyslipidemias [Canada] and/or the US National Cholesterol Education Program [NCEP Adult Treatment Paper III]); the goal of therapy and the patient's response.
 A significant therapeutic response is evident within 2 weeks, and the maximum response is usually achieved within 2.4 weeks.
-The response is maintained during chronic therapy.
-Adjustments of dosage, if necessary, should be made at intervals of 2-4 weeks.
-The maximum dose is 80 ing/day.
+The response is maintained during chronic therapy, Adjustments of dosage, if necessary, should be made at intervals of 2.4 weeks.
+The maximum dose is 80 mg/day.

-Lipid levels should be monitored periodically and, if necessary, the dose of LIPITOR adjusted based on target lipid levels recommended by guidelines.
+Lipid levels should be monitored periodically and, if necessary, the dose of LIPITOR adjusted based on target lipid tevels recommended by guidelines.

-The following reductions in total cholesterol and LDL=C levels have been observed in 2 dose-response studies, and may serve as a guide to treatment of patients with mild to moderate hypercholesterolemia:
+The following reductions in total cholesterol and LDL+C levels have been observed in 2 dose-response studies, and may serve as a guide to treatment of patients with mild to moderate hypercholesterolemia: